Get a Jump This Year on Seasonal Affective Disorder!

 Put on those gym shoes.

-A meta-review (a compilation and review of many studies) from the American College of Sports Medicine Journal found for some of us experiencing SAD, vigorous exercise, like HIIT—High Intensity Interval Training, (see my blog post from February 27, 2018), might be as successful as therapy or anti-depressants at lowering our SERT levels, which help to elevate our serotonin levels, and alleviate the depression.
+A meta-review (a compilation and review of many studies) from the American College of Sports Medicine Journal found for some of us experiencing SAD, vigorous exercise, like HIIT—High Intensity Interval Training, might be as successful as therapy or anti-depressants at lowering our SERT levels, which help to elevate our serotonin levels, and alleviate the depression.

 Keep up your Interests.

-You may not feel like attending your weekly knitting circle or regular recipe-swapping coffee klatch, but pushing yourself to be with friends is a great way to lift your spirits, to say nothing of strengthening your social connections—a strong choice toward staying vibrant as we get older.
+You may not feel like getting on yet another Zoom coffee hour, or social distance walking outside with your neighbor, but pushing yourself to be with friends, virtually or in person, is a great way to lift your spirits, to say nothing of strengthening your social connections—a strong choice toward staying vibrant as we get older.
 The same goes for indulging in your favorite hobby; that ship isn’t going to sail itself into that bottle!

 Get a Light Box